 On this page you can explore our selection through different thematic periods of modern Finnish architectural history.
+At the bottom of the page you can browse all the sites decade by decade.

 Constructing the identity of a newly independent nation